Skip to main content

 • Bran

-You should also focus on getting lean protein into each meal.
-Avoid meats that are hard to digest, such as steak.
-Fish, chicken breast, and softer cuts of beef and pork will get the job done, as will dairy items like cheese and eggs.
-However, if cheese tends to constipate you, avoid it until fully healed.
+You should also focus on consuming lean protein at each meal.
+Avoid hard-to-digest meats, such as steak.
+Fish, chicken breast, and softer cuts of beef and pork will do the job, as will dairy items like cheese and eggs.
+However, if cheese tends to constipate you, avoid it until you are fully healed.